 How to take care?

-Change your dog’s diet: If your dog has vomiting disease then change your dog’s diet.
+Change your dog’s diet: If your dog has vomiting disease, then change your dog’s diet.
 A dog that has been vomiting should not be given too much food.
-You should only give half of your dog’s normal intake.
-If your dog is experiencing a severe case of vomiting, keep them away from chew toys, treats or other human foods that.
-You should never feed your pet the fat trimmings from the meat you eat for dinner.
-A fatty diet might serve as the root cause for your dog’s chronic vomiting .
+It would help if you only gave half of your dog’s normal intake.
+If your dog is experiencing a severe vomiting case, keep away from chew toys, treats, or other human foods.
+It would help if you never fed your pet the fat trimmings from the meat you eat for dinner.
+A fatty diet might serve as the root cause for your dog’s chronic vomiting.

-Natural Supplements: Natural supplements are available for purchased at many local and online pet stores.
-These following can help to soothe your dog’s stomach:
+Natural Supplements: Natural supplements are available for purchase at many local and online pet stores.
+The following can help to soothe your dog’s stomach: